Exploring safe moderation of online suicide and self-harm content

 We must be able to safely and appropriately moderate information about these topics online, so we can protect vulnerable users from its effects.
 However, anecdotal evidence suggests moderation can have unintended consequences for blocked users.
 It can make them feel isolated and stigmatised and there has been little research into the best ways to moderate and reach out to blocked users.

-During our project we will analyse data collected for the DELVE study.
+During our project we analysed data collected for the DELVE study.
 DELVE collected information from a group of individuals who accessed and created self-harm and/or suicide content.
-Our analysis will focus on their experiences of moderation, including their experiences of having content blocked and fulfilling moderator roles within online groups and communities.
+Our analysis focused on their experiences of moderation, including their experiences of having content blocked and fulfilling moderator roles within online groups and communities.